jcbjohnson/hello-world/README.md

 Kirsten:
-1. I was burned in a pickle accident.
+1. I was burned in a bad pickle accident.
 2. I was hit by a taco truck and given 8 tacos as compensation.
 3. I think raisins are gross (but they're ok in cookies).